system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ### Steps to remove the CPU shroud:

 1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), and [remove the GPU brace](#replacing-a-gpu).
-2. Unplug the connectors for the two top exhaust fans.
-(The top exhaust fans are secured to the CPU shroud.)
+2. Unplug the connectors for the two CPU shroud-mounted fans.

 ![Top exhaust fans](./img/top-fan-connectors.jpg)

-_The connectors (highlighted above) attach the top exhaust fans to extension cables, which attach to a five-port hub along with the CPU fans.
-It is not necessary to remove the extension cables._

 3. Unscrew the four back screws holding the CPU shroud in place.